 Hermosa Ave.
 Bars Reviews

-There may be no life east of PCH as longtime locals like to joke, but there sure is plenty of it east of Hermosa Ave.
-In fact, this two-block area around the bend from the Pier has become a party playground.
+There may be no life east of PCH as longtime locals like to joke, but is some of it along Hermosa Hermosa Ave.
+In fact, this two-block area around the bend from the Pier is somewhat of an alternate Pier Plaza party playground.

-While Establishment if for loungers and clubbers, the Underground Pub (the main entrance is actually behind Hermosa Ave., at 15th St.) is for pubbers.
-The Underground Pub is not underground as in an underground dance club, but underground as in the London subway system.
-This is actually two bars in one – a sports-themed pub with a pool table and plenty of plasmas one one side and a fun lounge lounge called the Chelsea Pub on the other.
+There are actually two bars in one – a sports-themed pub with a pool table and plenty of plasmas one one side and a fun lounge lounge called the Fox And Farrow on the other.

 Further down on Hermosa Ave., at first street, under the blue awning is one of the South Bay’s great dive bars, the Hermosa Beach Yacht Club.